Wordsplayed: Biography

 Wordsplayed was born to Nigerian immigrants who moved to the United States in the early 1980s.
 He grew up in Long Island, New York.

 In 2008, he became friends with members of the evangelical hip-hop ministry T.R.U.C.E.
 (To Reach Urban Communities Everywhere), which included the rapper Andy Mineo, who gave Itiola a guest spot (credited as John "Word Up" Itiola) on his 2009 Sin Is Wack mixtape.
 He has also previously worked with Beleaf and Ruslan of the Dream Junkies and formerly of theBreax, on the songs “Drag ‘Em” and “That’s Me” respectively.

 Itiola also joined Mineo's artist collective Miner League.
 Itiola released his debut single as Wordsplayed, "Martinelli's (ft.
 Andy Mineo)," on December 29, 2014 and "Sammy Sosa" on April 11, 2015.
 Itiola collaborated on the Marty's album (Social Club) in the song "The One with my Friends" alongside NF, John Givez, Fern and Kaleb Mitchell.

 In 2016, he debuted with the mixtape Clowntown, which was released by Miner League and hit number 35 on Billboard's Top Christian Albums chart.
 Also, he was a special guest with Social Club Misfits in "Friends & Family Tour" of Andy Mineo.

 In 2017, Itiola and Mineo teamed up for Andy Mineo & Wordsplayed Present Magic & Bird, on August 4, 2017.
 The full-length collaboration debuted at number 49 on the all-genre Billboard 200.
 This album had 5 songs on the Billboard's "Hot Christian Songs" chart.

-His latest releases, Lo-Fi Love 1 (LFL1) and Lo-Fi Love 2 (LFL2), have been paired with his stellar “Lo-Fidelity Hour” and "Lo-Fidelity Nights Uncut" direct to public access television series', respectively.
+His latest releases, Lo-Fi Love 1 (LFL1) and Lo-Fi Love 2 (LFL2), have been paired with his “Lo-Fidelity Hour” and "Lo-Fidelity Nights Uncut" direct to public access television series, respectively.

 In 2019, was a guest on NBC’s ‘Off The Dribble’ on ‘NBA Hot Takes’ segment.

 In April 2020, he launched a podcast called "Circle of Trust", with the intention of "building a global network of people with positive, successful and like-minded ideas."